JogoShugh/IronPythonMef/README.md

         return "crc d -- calculaets the circumference of a circle with diameter d"
 ```

-So, this last example demonstrates that even though `Circumference` is itself exported from IronPython, it firt gets its own import dependencies satisfied.
+So, this last example demonstrates that even though `Circumference` is itself exported from IronPython, it first gets its own import dependencies satisfied.
 Pretty awesome.
 All credit to the MEF team and Bruno on this.

 # Resources